sww1235/btrfs-snapshot-backup-manager/README.md

 # btrfs-snapshot-backup-manager

 A simple collection of scripts to manage BTRFS snapshots per subvolume and incremental backups.
+Also includes uploading snapshot diffs to b2 cloud storage.

 ## Objectives